Keyboard shortcuts

 claude plugin install git-gud

-Use this when launching Claude Code directly:
+Use this when launching Claude Code directly from a local git-gud checkout:

 claude --plugin-dir /path/to/git-gud